Pynckels/prt1403/README.md

 #### Linux

-The easiest way to install prt1403 is to clone the repository and to execute prt1403 from that directory.
+The easiest way to install prt1403 is as follows.

-    mkdir ~/prt1403
+    mkdir -p ~/.local/bin
-    cd ~/prt1403
     git clone https://github.com/Pynckels/prt1403.git
-    chmod +x prt1403.py
-    pip install -r requirements.txt
+    pip install -r ./prt1403/requirements.txt
-    cd ~

-Running prt1403 can be done as follows.

-    ~/prt1403/prt1403.py -h
+    mv ./prt1403/prt1403 ~/.local/bin/prt1403
+    chmod +x ~/.local/bin/prt1403
+    rm -r prt1403

+If running the program does not function, logging out and back in can help to update your $PATH.

 #### Mac & Windows

-Contact me and we'll work it out together.
+Contact me and we'll work something out together.

 ### Syntax

 To get the command line syntax the -h and the --help option can be used.

-    ~/prt1403 --help
+    prt1403 --help

 This results in the following information.